-The American University of Rome supports student endeavors to gain 'real-world,' practical work experience by offering various internship opportunities every semester and in the summer.
+The American University of Rome supports student endeavors to gain professional and practical work experience by offering various internship opportunities every semester and in the summer.
 Academic internships for course credit provide students with a practical way of relating their studies to their career interests.
-The benefits of an internship include an enhanced ability to make informed career decisions, a greater appreciation for college coursework, increased marketability and the opportunity to obtain academic credit while gaining real experience.
+The benefits of an internship include an enhanced ability to make informed career decisions, a greater appreciation for college coursework, increased marketability and the opportunity to obtain academic credit while gaining professional experience.
 To apply for an internship, applicants must be enrolled as full-time AUR degree students or as second semester study abroad students in good academic standing (GPA 2.00 or above) and have Junior or Senior standing.
 A formal agreement between AUR and the internship site organization is required before a placement can begin.
-A student may complete a maximum of two internships for academic credit.
+A student may complete a maximum of two internships for academic credit, but can not satisfy the same requirement twice.